GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 As both the aggregation process and the source #doa data significantly impact #AM, the threshold needs to be chosen accordingly.
 Thus, for each scenario, we identify the best precision-recall tradeoff and select the corresponding #clip-t value.
 Those pairs are underlined in @table:active_ssl:results:clipping_threshold and do not always coincide with the highest values of individual metrics (highlighted in bold).
-For later experiments, those optimal #clip-t values will be used to extract the best performance out of each method.
+Those optimal #clip-t values will be used in later experiments to extract the best performance from each method.

 #include "tables/clipping_threshold.typ"